During a family holiday to Canberra recently, I took the opportunity to visit the National Centre for Australian Children's Literature.

 The ACT Branch provides a small donation annually and volunteer support.
 The University of Canberra Library houses the collection, catalogues the books, and provides materials to support the collection.
 The University has designated the Centre as an Affliate, and provides insurance coverage.
 Australian publishers donate their children's books as they are published.

 left to right: Prof. Belle Alderman, Katrina McKelvey, Belinda Gamlen and my beautiful Aidan (front).
+Aidan was as interested in the collection as I was.
+He loved seeing original illustrations. |

 During our visit we were accompanied by the lovely Professor Belle Alderman (Director) and Belinda Gamlen.
 Their passion was evident as they showed us the collection of rare books, carefully stored and displayed original illustrations, and original manuscripts with scribbles all over them (I viewed one written by Graeme Base - lucky me!).